The News Philadelphians Use: Analyzing the Local Media Landscape

 Nearly half of Philly respondents agree that there aren’t enough stories about my neighborhood in the news media (46%) and people from my neighborhood aren’t in the news (45%).
 Only a quarter of respondents thought that stories about my neighborhood quote the wrong people.

-screenshot 2023 02 27 at 3.11.01 pm
+Screenshot 2023 02 27 at 3.11.01 PM

 Notes: Respondents were asked “Now thinking about the stories from all local sources that you’ve used, please indicate whether you agree or disagree with the following statements.”
 Response options ranged from 1 (strongly disagree) to 5 (strongly agree).
 In the table above, “agree” indicates those that strongly or somewhat agreed with the statement and “disagree” indicates those that strongly or somewhat disagreed.
 Those saying that they “neither agree nor disagree” are not displayed.